-For the counselor to work successfully with students, confidentially is an essential piece of the counselor/student relationship and in building trust.
-Information shared with the counselor will remain confidential with the exceptions of professional mandated reporting laws.
-Any situation where a student may be involved in behavior that could be identified as dangerous to either themselves or others, or where reasonable suspicion of child abuse is identified, will result in mandatory reporting as stipulated by California law.
+For the counselor to work successfully with students in an individual counseling relationship confidentially is an essential piece of the relationship and in building trust.
+However, the counselor is under professional mandated reporting laws and any situation where a student may be involved in behavior that could be identified as dangerous to either themselves or others, or where reasonable suspicion of child abuse is identified, will result in mandatory reporting as stipulated by California law.

-In addition, because counseling is offered in a school setting and not in private practice, there may be times when sharing information with parents/guardians, the child’s teacher, and/or administrators or school personnel, will be in the best interest of assisting the child.
-Building trust with the child is the main goal, but when appropriate, the counselor will be collaborative and use a team based approach to best assist the student.
+In addition, because individual counseling is offered in a school setting and not in private practice, there may be times when sharing information with parents/guardians, the child’s teacher, and/or administrators or school personnel, will be in the best interest of assisting the student.
+Building trust with the student is the main goal, but when appropriate, the counselor will be collaborative and use a team based approach to best assist the student.

-Students may be referred to the counselor by a school faculty member, by his/her parent, or by the students themselves.
-Parents who wish to refer their child for counseling or parents who would like to schedule a meeting to discuss their child, can contact the counselor directly by email (firstname.lastname@example.org) or phone.
-The counselor is here on Tuesdays and Thursdays (8:45-2:45).
+Students may be referred for individual counseling by a school faculty member, by his/her parent, or by the students themselves.
+If you would like your student to participate in individual counseling, the below consent form is required.
+Parents who wish to refer their child for counseling or parents who would like to schedule a meeting to discuss their child, can contact the counselor directly by email (email@example.com) or phone (x345).
+The counselor is here on Tuesdays and Thursdays (8:30-2:45).

 Kelli is a Licensed Marriage and Family Therapist (LMFT# 88339), holds a Master’s Degree in Counseling, and has a School Counseling credential (PPS-SC).
 Kelli has worked in San Francisco and Houston, but grew up in Orange County and attended Rosary High School.
 She has been in the mental health field for over eleven years, and is excited to serve the students and families of St. Francis.